Khemu1/sis/README.md

 **Teacher Assignment:** Upon registration, students are assigned to teachers based on the courses they choose.
 If no teacher is available for a particular course, the student will remain unassigned until a teacher registers for that course.

 **Course Enrollment:** Students can enroll in courses from a selection of 23 available courses.
 The system ensures that students are only assigned to courses for which a teacher is available.

 **Teacher Registration:** Teachers register for the system, providing their credentials and indicating the courses they are qualified to teach.

-**Course Management:** Teachers can manage enrolled students, track student progress, and communicate with students through the system.
+**Course Management:** Teachers can see enrolled students

 **Responsive Design:** The system is designed to be responsive, adapting to various screen sizes and devices for a seamless user experience.

 # **Technologies Used**
 **Frontend:** HTML, CSS, JavaScript
 **Backend:** PHP, MySQL
-Getting Started
-[Insert instructions here on how to set up and run the project locally, if applicable]

-Role --> Team Leader
+# **Getting Started**

+Download any program that can make a local server then insert the database and run the project

-My Contribution
+# My Contribution

+**Role --> Team Leader**

-  Collaborated on backend development, contributing to the creation of essential classes, insertion methods, and Enroll method along with its dependencies.
+  Collaborated on backend development, contributing to the creation of essential classes, insertion methods, and Enroll
+  method along with its dependencies.

   Linked the backend with the login page on the frontend.